mhofherr/TaskPaperManager/README.md

     dueinterval: 3

     [mail]
-    encryptmail: True
-    gnupghome: <Path to your home>/.gnupg
-    targetfingerprint: <Fingerprint of the gpg key of the email receiver>
     sendmail: True
     smtpserver = <FQDN of your smtp server>
     smtpport = <listening port of your smtp server>